What do college commencements, corporate training weekends, conventions, and many other types of events all have in common?

 About the Author:

-Eric Czerwonka is an entrepreneur and co-founder of Buddy Punch, an employee time tracking software company founded in 2013 that provides employee management solutions for any small and large companies alike - anyone with employees from startups right to corporations and anyone with a remote team to manage.
+Eric Czerwonka is an entrepreneur, an author at Studyclerk, and co-founder of Buddy Punch, an employee time tracking software company founded in 2013 that provides employee management solutions for any small and large companies alike - anyone with employees from startups right to corporations and anyone with a remote team to manage.